tagline: From openSUSE

-The next version of openSUSE Leap after 42.3 will be openSUSE Leap 15.
-This aligns openSUSE version numbers with SLE, which will also use 15 for the next major release, skipping 13 and 14.
+The next major version of openSUSE Leap after 42 will be openSUSE Leap 15.
+This aligns openSUSE version numbers with SLE, which will also use 15 for the next major release.
 Minor releases of openSUSE Leap are expected annually for at least 3 years.
-The next version after openSUSE Leap 15 will be openSUSE Leap 15.1.
-Therefore, openSUSE Leap 15 is sometimes referred to as openSUSE Leap 15.0.
+The first version of openSUSE Leap 15 will be openSUSE Leap 15.0.

 History of the Current openSUSE Leap Release